Flu vaccine

 • First responders

-• Residents and staff of congregate living settings
+• Residents, staff and care providers of congregate living settings

 • People 65 years of age and older